fuzonmedia-projects/react-admin-rest-api/README.md

 ## Start with the application
  ### register as a user
- you can type the link <http://localhost:3000/#/register> in your browser and to go to register page
+ you can type the link <http://localhost:3000/#/register> in your browser and to go to register page then create a user.

  ![register page](demo/signup.jpg)

  ### Login with your email and password
-  Type following url <http://localhost:3000/#/login> from you bowser
+  Type following url <http://localhost:3000/#/login> from your browser and login with your email and password.
  ![Login page](demo/login.jpg)
  ### Visit dashboard of the application
   Go the url <http://localhost:3000>.
 You can see the page bellow